 What is the Mandible

-The bone has derived its name from the Latin word ‘mandibula’, meaning ‘jawbone’, which in turn gets its name from ‘mandere’ , which means ‘to chew’, and ‘bula’ is an instrumental suffix.
+The bone has derived its name from the Latin word ‘mandibula’, which is derived from ‘mandere’, meaning ‘to chew’, and ‘bula’, an instrumental suffix.

 Where is the Mandible Bone Located

 As stated, the mandible is located in the lower jaw, just inferior to the maxilla or upper jaw.
 You can easily feel the bone by touching your lower jawline.

 |How many are there in the human body||1|